wabkia/slippi-wiki/MACOS_ADAPTER_INSTALL.md

 1. Change `Gamecube Controller Port 1` from `Gamecube Adapter for WiiU` to `Standard Controller`
 1. Click `configure` next to `Standard Controller`
 1. In the `Device` list in the top left of the new window, you should see 2-4 devices named like `DInput/0/MAYFLASH GameCube Controller Adapter`, select the port your controller is plugged into.
-    * This list starts at 0, which is the first port on the adapter
+    * This list starts at 0, which is the first port on the adapter.
 1. Go through each button and map it to your GameCube Controller.

 > NOTE: As this method doesn't use the kext to handle controller recognition, it may perform differently.
 If you experience issues (input lag in particular) with this method, sounding off in the chat would be helpful.